Guide • 7 min read

 In about 30 seconds you'll have a draft.
 Accuracy is around 95% for most tracks, which means you might need to fix an occasional word — but the timestamps are solid.
 You're not redoing the timing from scratch, just correcting the odd transcription error.

+If you want more control than the Studio workflow gives you, export SRT and finish in your video editor.
 The exact steps depend on your editor, but the principle is the same everywhere: import your Suno audio, import your SRT file, and the subtitles snap into place on the timeline.

 CapCut (free, mobile and desktop)